lean-dojo/LeanCopilot/README.md

 ## Acknowledgements

-* [llmstep](https://github.com/wellecks/llmstep) is another tool providing tactic suggestions using LLMs.
-We use their frontend for displaying tactics but a different mechanism for running the model.
+* We use the frontend of llmstep](https://github.com/wellecks/llmstep) for displaying tactics.
 * We thank Scott Morrison for suggestions on simplifying Lean Copilot's installation and Mac Malone for helping implement it.
 Both Scott and Mac work for the [Lean FRO](https://lean-fro.org/).
 * We thank Jannis Limperg for integrating our LLM-generated tactics into Aesop (https://github.com/leanprover-community/aesop/pull/70).

 ## Citation